 Starting in 1936, many Jewish children of elementary school age attended the newly opened Jewish school in the house of the Rabbi (Freihofstrasse 46) where the ground floor served as their school room.
 The room became available after the departure of Cantor Levi.
 Berta Tänzer, the widow of the Rabbi, lived on the upper floor until December 1937 (see Stumbling Stone biography).
 The new Rabbi, Luitpold Wallach, lived in an apartment in another building.

 How many children attended the school which did not have separate classes for each grades.
 Herbert Steiner refers to the time prior to his flight in December 1938: “If I remember correctly, there were approximately 20–30 children between the ages of 6 to 14 in one room.”
 His classmate Beate Dőrzbacher (now Betty Greenberg), who was also born in 1927, has preserved a poetry album given to her as a farewell present by her teacher Fritz Erlanger in 1937.
 It contains the signatures of 17 of her classmates.
+This number of altogether 18 students female and male corresponds with the number of 17 students which are mentioned in the book of Paul Sauer, ‚Die Schicksale der jüdischen Bürger Baden-Württembergs 1933-1945‘ (The fates of Jewish citizens of Baden-Württemberg 1933-1945) on page 66.
+Sauer refers to the Amtsblatt des Württembergischen Kultministeriums from November 27, 1937.
+Students left the school when they could escape with their families, new students arrived.
+Thus for example Renate Reutlinger who had to leave the public school in her home town Kirchheim after Pogrom night 1938.

 The children attending the Jewish school were protected there from unfair teachers and cruel classmates.
 But the brutal reality of life outside of the school and parental home caught up with them.
 Herbert Steiner describes a sad experience: “The direct route to school from Bahnhofstrasse 6 was not very far, but the detour which I had to take to avoid the rocks being thrown by other school boys made it a difficult undertaking.”